 This BAA and the Defense SBIR/STTR Innovation Portal (DSIP) sites are designed to reduce the time and cost required to prepare a formal proposal.
 DSIP is the official portal for DoD SBIR/STTR proposal submission.
-Proposers are required to submit proposals via DSIP; proposals submitted by any other means will be disregarded.
-Proposers submitting through this site for the first time will be asked to register.
-It is recommended that firms register as soon as possible upon identification of a proposal opportunity to avoid delays in the proposal submission process.
+Proposing small business concerns are required to submit proposals via DSIP; proposals submitted by any other means will be disregarded.
+Proposing small business concerns submitting through this site for the first time will be asked to register.
+It is recommended that small business concerns register as soon as possible upon identification of a proposal opportunity to avoid delays in the proposal submission process.